bcgov/digital-trust-toolkit/credentials/bc-petroleum-and-natural-gas-title/vocabulary.md

 A drilling licence or a licence under section 126 (3) or 130 (3) as defined in the PNG Act.

 ### Licensee
-A person in whose name a licence is recorded in the division records
+A person in whose name a licence is recorded in the division records.

 ### NaturalGas
 All fluid hydrocarbons, before and after processing, that are not defined as petroleum, and any of the following that is produced from a well: